net-zero-dri/net-zero-dri.github.io/faq.md

 ## General questions about net zero / definitions and UKRI's ambition

 *NOTE: In all these questions, it is important to realise that we are a UKRI funded project, but we **do not** speak on behalf of UKRI.
-The project will produce evidence and advise to feed into the UKRI decision making process.
+The project will produce evidence and advice to feed into the UKRI decision making process.
 These answers are based on the project teams opinions/thoughts.*

 **How is the project/UKRI defining net zero?**